 Restructuring of the Economy

 De-industrialisation became significant and rapid in Hong Kong after the early 1980s.
-Employment in the manufacturing sector as a percentage of total employment decreased from 41.3 per cent in 1981 to 18.9 per cent in 1996.
+Employment in the manufacturing sector as a percentage of total employment decreased from 41.3% in 1981 to 12.3% in 2001.
 In 1986 the number of workers employed in manufacturing industry was 946,653.
 It was the largest industry in Hong Kong in terms of workers employed.
 Owing to the continuous outflow of production capital, manufacturing industries lost some 178,000 jobs from 1981 to 1991.
 This de-industrialisation process accelerated in the early 1990s while manufacturing industry lost another 570,000 jobs from 1986 to 1996.
-In 1996 only 574,867 workers remained in the manufacturing industry.
+In 2001 only 400,952 workers remained in the manufacturing industry.

 There was also a simultaneous change in the internal employment structure of manufacturing industries.
-From 1981 to 1991 the number of operatives fell 43 per cent while non-production staff increased by 11 per cent.
+From 1981 to 1991 the number of operatives fell 43% while non-production staff increased by 11% (Census and Statistics Department, 1993: 119).
+From 1991 to 2001, the number of operatives fell another 12% (Census and Statistics Department, 2001b).
 Manual workers in manufacturing industries had been adversely affected by the trends of de-industrialisation and white-collarisation.

 Nevertheless, the relocation of capital was not exclusively restricted in manufacturing industry; some of the labour processes in the service industry had also been relocated to other countries.
 For example, the relocation of reception of pager calls to mainland China by various pager companies, and the relocation of document processing to China by different banks, all signify the future trend of relocation of service industry, mainly the labour-intensive process, to China.